ST Explains: Why is S’pore investing $700m in quantum computing?

 The aim is to build quantum processors on the island, a move that would extend the influence of the little red dot in developments such as the discovery of new drugs and new materials for building longer-lasting batteries.

-Quantum computing could also turbo-charge generative artificial intelligence (gen AI) capabilities and efficiency.
+Quantum computing could also turbocharge generative artificial intelligence (gen AI) capabilities and efficiency.

 The $300 million injection, announced on May 30 by Deputy Prime Minister Heng Swee Keat, adds to the initial $400 million research and development budget that the National Research Foundation has poured into quantum technology since 2002.